Intrenion/Milcraft/doctrine/us-marine-corps-doctrinal-publication-tactics.md

 ## Practice 29: Become faster than the enemy

 **Problem**
-Absolute speed does not create advantage when the enemy can respond sooner.
+Absolute speed does not create an advantage when the enemy can respond sooner.

 **Action**
 Shorten your decision and action time relative to the enemy's cycle.